malkavi/grout/USER_GUIDE.md

 **When both exist:**

-- The newer save (based on last modified time) determines the action
+- The newer save (based on last modified time) determines the action.
 - If the local save is newer, it is uploaded to RomM with the last modified timestamp appended to the filename
 - If the RomM save is newer
     - The current local save is backed up to `.backup/` within the platform's save directory